gapsc-us/DL4ART/README.md

 Here you will find:

-1.- A manually labeled sample, Crops0139_H.json and Crops0139_V.json in folder labeled so you can see what the input to the training of the model would be,  in labeled_npz
+1.- A labeled sample, Crops0139.tif so you can see what the input to the training of the model would be.

 2.- Code to learn the weights of the VGG regression model see Train-Regression-VGGEq-NMAE-BS32.ipynb